What is Cardarine

 Aside from improving endurance and performance, Cardarine also provides several other health benefits.

-Second of all, since Cardarine prompts the body to use fat instead of glucose for energy, it can help prevent or control Type 2 Diabetes and obesity.
+Second of all, since GW501516 prompts the body to use fat instead of glucose for energy, GW501516 can help prevent or control Type 2 Diabetes and obesity.

 A fourth possible benefit is lower risk for kidney disease.
 While research on this area is still in its early stages, there are signs that it can lower MCP-1 expression, which is one of the factors in the development of this dreaded condition.

-In 2007, Glaxo Smith Kline stopped all research on the drug after tests on rats found that it increases cell death and the growth of cancerous cells in those that already had liver disease and cancer.
-There were also indications that long-term use of the drug could affect placental and fetal development.
+In 2007, Glaxo Smith Kline stopped all research on GW501516 after tests on rats found that it increases cell death and the growth of cancerous cells in those that already had liver disease and cancer.
+There were also indications that long-term use of GW501516 could affect placental and fetal development.

 While these findings were all done on rats, who were exposed to extreme levels of the drugs (far above the doses that people take today), the pharmaceutical decided to abandon developing it as a maintenance medicine.
 It was more of a precaution, and a decision by the company to avoid any possible backlash.

-However, advocates for Cardarine supplements say that there are no signs that the drug can damage organs or hasten cancer at low doses.
-What the research does imply is that women may need to rethink using this supplement, and definitely should not be taking it if they are trying for a baby, pregnant, or breastfeeding. if you are worried because cancer runs in your family (or any special concerns because of your unique health history) talk about using Cardarine with your doctor.
+However, advocates for Cardarine supplements say that there are no signs that GW501516 can damage organs or hasten cancer at low doses.
+What the research does imply is that women may need to rethink using GW501516, and definitely should not be taking it if they are trying for a baby, pregnant, or breastfeeding. if you are worried because cancer runs in your family (or any special concerns because of your unique health history) talk about using Cardarine with your doctor.

-As for the optimum cycle, take it for 12 weeks, and then stop for a 6-week break before recontinuing.
+As for the optimum cycle, take GW501516 for 12 weeks, and then stop for a 6-week break.
 You will not need any post-cycle therapy.

-No one has reported any ill effects from long-term use of Cardarine.
+No one has reported any ill effects from the long-term use.
 However, stick to the maximum dose of 20 milligrams a day.

-You can stack Cardarine with other supplements without experiencing any ill side effects.
+You can stack it with other supplements without experiencing any ill side effects.
 Many bodybuilders will combine it with LGD 4033 and MK 2886.

-However, Cardarine should not be considered a diet supplement.
-While Cardarine does improve your ability to metabolize fat, its results still depend on the assumption that you are training heavily and regularly.
+However, Cardarine should not be considered a dietary supplement.
+While it does improve your ability to metabolize fat, its results still depend on the assumption that you are training heavily and regularly.
 If you are just on a diet but only get light to moderate exercise, this is not the best choice for you.